Skip to content

 self.threat_detection = ThreatDetectionSystem()

-The security policy configuration defines our comprehensive security framework.
-This method establishes enterprise-grade security controls across all domains:
+Security policy configuration establishes enterprise-grade security controls across all domains:

 def setup_security_policies(self) -> Dict[str, Any]: